Share this post:

 Think of it this way.
 After you fire a hunting rifle or a military surplus collector firearm, you fire and then the sensation is finished.
 You walk away no different.
 Now imagine you have asked a good friend to haul back and slug you where you normally position the butt of a rifle or shotgun.
 That sensation doesn’t end as soon as the punch does, it lingers.
 The same can be said for the 4-bore and its cordite-powered punch.

-It was rather surprising when Fat Mac produced the most manageable recoil of the day.
+It was rather surprising when the .950 JDJ Fat Mac produced the most manageable recoil of the day.
 Then again, when you consider all the recoil-dampening features listed earlier, perhaps it isn’t so surprising after all.
-Despite requiring all the brass to be custom made and the rounds to be handloaded, this is a gun that you want to shoot until the ammo is gone.
+Despite requiring all the brass to be custom-made and the rounds to be handloaded, this is a gun that you want to shoot until the ammo is gone.
 If only we had more time with Fat Mac to test its power on a wide variety of unsuspecting and unusual targets.

 Only money and an account with Rock Island Auction Company.
-Since the ATF granted a “sporting use exception” for it to be created, no NFA paperwork is required to own it.
+Since the ATF granted a “Sporting Use Exception” for it to be created, no NFA paperwork is required to own the .950 JDJ.
 Typically, any firearm that fires a projectile over .50 caliber would necessitate being registered as a “destructive device,” but whoever takes home Fat Mac can keep the $200 required to do that and spend it on reloading tools instead.
 This powerhouse rifle requires no special licenses, no registration, no training courses, no permits, and no tax stamps.
 Hooray for America!

 Oh, and for those who don’t have an account yet to bid with Rock Island Auction Company, what are you waiting for?
-There are tens of thousands of collector firearms sold each year no matter what your budget.
-Click here to watch a quick video on how to sign up and start winning the guns you want in your collection.
+There are tens of thousands of collector firearms sold each year in reach of every budget.
+Subscribe to the Rock Island Auction newsletter for more gun blogs and gun videos covering the heavy hitters of the firearms world, including the 10 gauge shotgun, the Barrett M82 .50 BMG, the punt gun, the Gatling gun, and more.

 Please login to post a comment.